 - 1 loaf crusty country bread, sliced 1-inch thick

 Dredge tomato slices in flour.
 Dip in egg and then in breadcrumbs, shaking off excess after each dip.

 Fry at low heat (about 325°F) until golden and mostly tender (a little underdone is good).
 Place the still-hot tomatoes flat on a cutting board and dice them into ½-inch pieces.

 In a large mixing bowl, gently toss the diced tomatoes with the vinegar, basil, and olives.
 Set aside.

-Brush the bread slices with extra-virgin oil, and grill or oven-toast (400 degrees) them until lightly browned.
+Brush the bread slices with extra-virgin oil, and grill or oven-toast at 400°F until lightly browned.
 This can also be done under the broiler.

-Top each of 6 slices with tomato mixture, cut each in half, and serve garnished with a small basil sprig.
+Top each slice of bread with tomato mixture.
+Cut in half, and serve garnished with a small basil sprig.